-- · exchange controls, currency restrictions and fluctuations in currency values; - trade protection measures, tariffs and other duties, especially in light of trade disputes between the U.S. and several foreign countries, including China; - · potentially costly and burdensome import or export requirements; - laws and business practices that favor local companies; - · changes in foreign medical reimbursement policies and procedures; - subsidies or increased access to capital for firms that currently are or may emerge as competitors in countries in which we have operations; - substantial non-U.S. tax liabilities, including potentially negative consequences resulting from changes in tax laws; - · restrictions and taxes related to the repatriation of non-U.S. earnings; - differing labor regulations; - additional U.S. and foreign government controls or regulations; - the impact of the United Kingdom's departure from the European Union, commonly referred to as "Brexit"; - public health epidemics; - difficulties in the protection of intellectual property; and - unsettled political and economic conditions and possible terrorist attacks against American interests.
+- exchange controls, currency restrictions and fluctuations in currency values; - trade protection measures, tariffs and other duties, especially in light of trade disputes between the U.S. and several foreign countries, including China; - potentially costly and burdensome import or export requirements; - · laws and business practices that favor local companies; - changes in foreign medical reimbursement policies and procedures; - impacts on pricing due to national and regional tenders, including volume-based procurement practices and government-imposed payback provisions; - subsidies or increased access to capital for firms that currently are or may emerge as competitors in countries in which we have operations; - substantial non-U.S. tax liabilities, including potentially negative consequences resulting from changes in tax laws; - restrictions and taxes related to the repatriation of non-U.S. earnings: - differing labor regulations; - additional U.S. and foreign government controls or regulations; - public health epidemics; - · difficulties in the protection of intellectual property; and - unsettled political and economic conditions and possible terrorist attacks against American interests.

 In addition, the U.S. Foreign Corrupt Practices Act (the "FCPA") prohibits companies and their intermediaries from making improper payments to non-U.S. officials for the purpose of obtaining or retaining business.
 Similar antibribery laws are in effect in several foreign jurisdictions.
 The FCPA also imposes accounting standards and requirements on publicly traded U.S. corporations and their foreign affiliates, which, among other things, are intended to prevent the diversion of corporate funds to the payment of bribes and other improper payments to government officials, and to prevent the establishment of "off the books" slush funds from which such improper payments can be made.
 Because of the predominance of government-sponsored health care systems around the world, many of our customer relationships outside of the U.S. are with government entities and are therefore subject to such anti-bribery laws.
 Our policies mandate compliance with these anti-bribery laws.
 However, we operate in many parts of the world that have experienced government corruption to some degree.
 Despite meaningful measures that we undertake to facilitate lawful conduct, which include training and compliance programs and internal control policies and procedures, we may not always prevent reckless or criminal acts by our employees, distributors or other agents.
 In addition, we may be exposed to liability due to pre-acquisition conduct of employees, distributors or other agents of businesses or operations we acquire.
 Violations of anti-bribery laws, or allegations of such violations, could disrupt our operations, involve significant management distraction and have a material adverse effect on our business, financial condition, results of operations and cash flows.
-We also could be subject to severe penalties and other adverse consequences, including criminal and civil penalties, disgorgement, substantial expenditures related to further enhancements to our procedures, policies and controls, personnel changes and other remedial actions, as well as harm to our reputation.
+We also could be subject to severe penalties and other adverse consequences, including criminal and civil penalties, disgorgement of profits, imposition of a court-appointed or compliance monitor, debarment from participation in U.S. government contracts, substantial expenditures related to further enhancements to our procedures, policies and controls, personnel changes and other remedial actions, as well as harm to our reputation.